-The multi-step income statement includes multiple sub-totals within the income statement.
-This layout makes it easier for readers to aggregate selected types of information within the report.
+The multi-step income statement includes multiple subtotals within the income statement.
+This layout makes it easier for readers to aggregate selected types of information within the report, especially in regard to the core operations of a business.
 The usual subtotals are for the gross margin, operating expenses, and other income, which allow readers to determine how much the company earns just from its manufacturing activities (the gross margin), what it spends on supporting operations (the operating expense total) and what component of its results do not relate to its core activities (the other income total).

 Given its higher level of information content, the multi-step format is usually preferred over the single step format (which does not incorporate sub-totals and so can be more difficult to read).